Out of Office: New Baylor Management Study Examines Relationship Between Stress and Remote WorkOctober 11, 20184 min read

 Baylor University’s Hankamer School of Business provides a rigorous academic experience, consisting of classroom and hands-on learning, guided by Christian commitment and a global perspective.
 Recognized nationally for several programs, including Entrepreneurship and Accounting, the school offers 24 undergraduate and 13 graduate areas of study.
 Visit www.baylor.edu/business and follow on Twitter at www.twitter.com/Baylor_Business.

-Dr. Perry conducts research in management-related topics, including negotiation, employee stress and health, innovation and leadership.
+Dr. Perry researches management-related topics, including remote work, negotiation, employee stress and health, innovation and leadership.